mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/3_channel configuration.md

 # Channel Configuration

-UNH supports configuration of email, push notification and custom notification channels.
+UNH supports the configuration of Email, Push Notification and Custom Notification channels.

 :::warning
-Ids in below examples are randomly generated and will differ from your own generated id.
+The IDs in the below examples are randomly generated and will differ from those generated in your own.
 Please adjust accordingly.
 :::

 ## Email Channel

-Email channel use SMTP server to send emails.
-To configure a new email channel, call UNH [create email channel API](../UNH%20API/create-email-channel.api.mdx) with your SMTP server credentials (host, port, username, password).
+The Email Channel uses an SMTP server to send emails.
+To configure a new email channel, call the UNH [Create Email Channel API](../UNH%20API/create-email-channel.api.mdx) with your SMTP server credentials (host, port, username, password).

 <table>
 <thead><tr><th>Request</th><th>Response</th></tr></thead>